Guillaume-SE/Guillaume-SE/README.md

 # Hi there 👋

 My name is Guillaume from France and I'm a full stack web developer with a preference for the back end.
-I love working with JavaScript, which gives me lots of possibilities.
 I enjoy creating simple, intuitive web applications and solving problems!

 ## My top skills